exposit/katamoiran/_posts/2016-10-22-adventures-with-traits-three.md

 layout: post
 title: Adventures with Traits Three
 modified: 2016-10-22
-tags: [solo, solo gaming, mechanics, traits]
+tags: [solo, house rules, scarlet heroes, traits, solo gaming, mechanics]
 comments: true
 published: false
 ---

 So I got to thinking, why use any special abilities at all?
 Why not just go ahead and make *everything a trait*.
 So I did.
 Should I probably just finish slogging through FATE?
 Probably.
 But this is more fun.

-Warning, only some of this is play-tested yet.
+Warning, only some of this is play-tested yet (which is why it's not published yet).
 Probably contains at least a few logical errors and mathematical flaws.
 And the usual disclaimer regarding solo play versus shared play applies -- I have no idea how well any of this would work in a group game.

 <!--more-->